Top 8 Venture Capital Firms Fueling Automotive Startups

 Image of Expansion Venture Capital - Top VCs in Automotive

-Expansion Venture Capital is a New York-based firm that provides investment and mentorship to companies from their early stages through periods of significant growth.
-Their portfolio shows a broad interest across sectors like consumer, fintech, and real estate, with a history of backing high-profile companies that went public, including Lemonade and Allbirds.
+Expansion Venture Capital is a New York-based firm that provides both investment and mentorship to companies from their early stages through periods of major growth.
+They invest across multiple stages, from seed rounds to late-stage venture.

 • Investment stages: Seed, early-stage, and late-stage venture